RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   Colour Scheme

         -   The colours used throughout the website are: #EAEAE5 (background), #c7ae6b (links), #DDDEBD (buttons), #C9AD5D (buttons), HTML Crimson (delete button), #1E453C (navbar background) and #3a8573 (flower info).
         -   The navbar's dark green (#1E453C) was chosen to represent the richness of the Irish landscape.
 All other colours were based around this.
+        -   [This website](https://neilpatel.com/blog/website-color-scheme/) was used to inform the colour pallet for the website.

     -   Typography

         -   Two primary front are used throughout the website: 'Bellefair' and 'Crimson Text'.
 'Bellefair' was chosen for headings as it's taller than normal vertical lines are reminiscent of the ancient Ogham stone found throughout the natural landscape of Ireland.
-'Crimson Text' wsa chosen for all non-heading and non-link text to complement 'Bellfair' as a more subtle, but still sophisticated, font.
+'Crimson Text' was chosen for all non-heading and non-link text to complement 'Bellfair' as a more subtle, but still sophisticated, font.

     -   Imagery